Arriving in London

 London can be expensive, but SOAS students are thrifty and find ways of living on a budget.

-- Students Union runs its own on-campus bar and a student store/snack bar selling university supplies, snacks, sandwiches and hot/cold drinks.
+- Students Union runs its own on-campus bar and a student shop selling university supplies, snacks, sandwiches and hot/cold drinks.

 - The SOAS Food Co-op provides healthy organic food at wholesale prices.